 On the other hand, if you don’t use a CRM or don’t have a sales team, you may want to consider a tool like BrightFunnel.
 This one uses AI to help optimize the sales funnels in order to turn those hard-earned leads into customers.

 We already mentioned intelligent chatbots and how they can help companies improve customer service and experience.
-But you should also know they can be effective for smaller companies as they can cover a wide array of operations from starting a basic conversation to performing basic activities (booking, financial operations, offering personalized information).
+But you should also know they can be effective for smaller companies as they can cover a wide array of operations from starting a basic conversation to performing basic activities (booking, financial operations, offering personalized information), thereby fostering operational excellence.

 Businesses can use the built-in Facebook Messenger chatbot or they can build their own using one of the available platforms.